-If consumers get their way, credit cards with biometric security features will no longer be the stuff of spy movies, but a mainstream alternative to those that rely on sloppy signatures and forgotten passwords.
+Credit cards with biometric security features may no longer be the stuff of spy movies, but a mainstream alternative to sloppy signatures and forgotten passwords.

 Biometric technology — the use of a person’s unique physical features such as fingerprints, facial image, and speech patterns to verify individual identities — has been around for decades.
 But thanks to rampant credit card fraud and plummeting technology costs, crime-fighting tools such as fingerprint recognition, electronic-signature verification and voice recognition are making headway as safe and convenient ways for consumers to make credit card purchases.